-- Above 50 degrees (to 60): students are expected to come onto the playground with some type of lighter jacket or hoodie. - 40-50 degrees: students do not need winter coats out on the playground, yet they are still expected to wear a form of leg coverings, windbreaker, fleece, hoodie, or some lighter jacket to cover themselves up.
-Wearing just t-shirts or even long sleeve t-shirts is not acceptable. - 20-40 degrees: students must have a coat (rated for winter weather) along with some form of leg covering. - 10-20 degrees: hats, gloves/mittens, coats, winter pants, and boots are required.

-If there is snow on the playground, students are required to wear all winter gear.
+- Above 50 degrees (to 60): students are expected to come onto the playground with long sleeves covering their arms. - 40-50 degrees: students do not need winter coats out on the playground, yet they are still expected to have arms and legs covered. - 20-40 degrees: students must have a coat (rated for winter weather) along with some form of leg covering. - 10-20 degrees: hats, gloves/mittens, coats, and leg coverings. - If there is snow on the playground, students are required to wear all winter gear. - Winter gear: hats, gloves/mittens, coats, snow pants, and boots - Students not wearing the above snow gear may be limited to a designated area on the playground